radzserg/rsdi/README.md

 ### Factory resolver

-You can use factory resolver when you need more flexibility during initialisation. `container: IDIContainer` will be pass as an argument to the factory method.
+You can use factory resolver when you need more flexibility during initialization. `container: IDIContainer` will be passed in as an argument to the factory method.
 So you can resolve other dependencies inside the factory function.

 ```typescript
 const container = new DIContainer();